Located in: Hungary

 Budapest is Hungary's capital and the country's most populated city, with more than 1,700,000 inhabitants.
 The city is home to several prestigious European universities for medicine.
 The city is preferred not only by international students but also by many tourists who visit the ancient monuments around the whole city.

-The veterinary curriculum here is practice-oriented, with more than 1,800 contact hours with animals.
+The veterinary syllabus here is geared towards practical application, comprising over 1,800 hours of hands-on experience with animals that can be fulfilled in any country.
 This allows students to acquire crucial skills in practicing as a professional later.

 The university is the only Hungarian higher educational institution that offers a veterinary programme in English.
 It has a well-developed campus with 4 practice animal clinics for small animals, horses, and food animals and a department for exotic animals.